terrier-org/terrier-core/doc/learning.md

 Fat Classes
 -----------

--   `daat.FatFull`: A DAAT exhaustive matching strategy based on daat.Full, however the postings for each document that enters the CandidateResultSet has its postings stored.
+-   `daat.FatFull`: A DAAT exhaustive matching strategy based on `daat.Full`, however the postings for each document that enters the CandidateResultSet has its postings stored.
 In particular, the Posting.asWritablePosting() method is used to obtain a copy of a given posting, "breaking it out" of its IterablePosting iterator.
 Returns a FatResultSet.

 -   `FatResultSet`: A ResultSet which is fat, i.e. it has copies of all necessary statistics to compute other weighting models on the documents it contains.
 These statistics include the lengths of documents, the EntryStatistics of each term, the CollectionStatistics of the index, etc. There are various implementations: FatQueryResultSet, and FatCandidateResultSet.
 All FatResultSets are Writable, and hence can be serialized to disk for later use.